 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all (12080) horizontal wells in North Dakota since 2005, through November 2016.
+These interactive presentations contain the latest oil & gas production data from all 14,263 horizontal wells in North Dakota that started production since 2005, through November.

 - You can click through the blocks on the top to see the slides.